 6. Ask for References

-It is best to narrow down your list of prospective vendors after evaluating them and asking for references or customer reviews.
+It is best to narrow your list of prospective vendors after evaluating them and asking for references or customer reviews.
 This will give you an idea of how they interact with their clients and the quality of their products or services.

 7. Planning an Exit Strategy